istio/istio.io/content/en/docs/ambient/usage/troubleshoot-waypoint/index.md

 ---
-title: Debug connectivity issues with waypoints
+title: Troubleshoot connectivity issues with waypoints
 description: How to investigate problems routing through waypoint proxies.
 weight: 70
 owner: istio/wg-networking-maintainers
 test: no
 ---

-This guide describes what to do if you have enrolled a workload in a waypoint proxy, but you are not seeing the expected behavior.
+This guide describes what to do if you have enrolled a namespace, service or workload in a waypoint proxy, but you are not seeing the expected behavior.

-## Problems with authentication policy
+## Problems with traffic routing or security policy

 To send some requests to the `reviews` service via the `productpage` service from the `sleep` pod: